 *Jarvis Christian College opened on this date in 1913.
 This is a private, four-year, Historically Black College (HBCU), fully accredited, co-educational liberal arts institution.

-Major James Jarvis and his wife Ida Van Zandt Jarvis donated the land upon which the school could be built; the family deeded 456 acres to the Christian Women's Board of Missions on the condition it is maintained as a school for Blacks.
+Major James Jarvis and his wife Ida Van Zandt Jarvis donated the land upon which the school could be built.
+The family deeded 456 acres to the Christian Women's Board of Missions on the condition that it be maintained as a school for Blacks.
 Jarvis opened its doors as Jarvis Christian Institute, modeled after the Southern Christian Institute located west of Jackson in Edwards, Mississippi.

-During the first year of Ervin's tenure, high school classes were added to the curriculum.
-It became one of the few places at the time where Blacks in East Texas could complete high school education.
+High school classes were added to the curriculum during the first year of Ervin's tenure.
+It became among the few places Blacks in East Texas could complete high school education.
 Some college work was offered as early as 1916.
-The executive committee of the National Women's Board voted in 1915 to appropriate $1,000 for a sawmill purchased and installed on campus.
-The sawmill was operated from the 1920s through the 1940s by male students in the summer.
-They cut wood for structures on campus and to fire furnaces and stoves used during winter months around campus.
+The National Women's Board executive committee voted in 1915 to appropriate $1,000 for a sawmill purchased and installed on campus.
+Male students operated The mill from the 1920s through the 1940s in the summer.
+They cut wood for campus structures and fire furnaces and stoves used during winter months around campus.

 Black American Colleges and Universities: